unsplash-image-8LkU6r_wb7k.jpg

 Breakfast at the hotel and check out.

-Transfers to the ferry or onward travel.
+Transfers to the ferry and onward travel.

-The retreat closes quietly, with space for what has unfolded to continue beyond the island.
+After a week shaped by studio practice, shared conversation and immersion in village life. the retreat closes quietly, with space for what has unfolded to continue beyond the island.

 An artist with a beard and glasses, wearing a blue jacket, sitting on scaffolding in front of a large detailed black and white mural featuring faces, animals, and historical figures.
 Various art tools are on a wooden table nearby.